fraser-lab/MET_KinaseDomain_DMS/README.md

-# Deep Mutational Scan of the MET kinase domain
+# MET kinase domain DMS

 Source code and data for the analysis and figure generation in Estevam et al., 2023.